Maurice, Prince of Orange: Military career

 Maurice organized the rebellion against Spain into a coherent, successful revolt.
 He reorganized the Dutch States Army together with Willem Lodewijk, studied military history, strategy and tactics, mathematics and astronomy, and proved himself to be among the best strategists of his age.
 The Eighty Years' War was a challenge to his style, so he could prove himself a good leader by taking several Spanish outposts.
 Paying special attention to the siege theories of Simon Stevin, he took valuable key fortresses and towns during a period known as the Ten Glory Years: Breda in 1590, Zutphen, Knodsenburg in 1591, Steenwijk and Coevorden in 1592, Geertruidenberg in 1593, and Groningen in 1594.
 In 1597 he went on a further offensive and took Rheinberg, Meurs, Groenlo, Bredevoort, Enschede, Ootmarsum, and Oldenzaal and closed off the year with the capture of Lingen.
 These victories rounded out the borders to the Dutch Republic, solidifying the revolt and allowing a national state to develop behind secure borders.
 They also established Maurice as the foremost general of his time.
 Many of the great generals of the succeeding generation, including his brother Frederick Henry and many of the commanders of the English Civil War, learned their trade under his command.

-For a series of maps showing Maurice's campaigns to extend and consolidate the borders of the Republic, see Gallery of Maps of the 80 Years War (in Dutch).

 His victories in the pitched battles at Turnhout (1597) and at Nieuwpoort (1600) were dependent on his innovation of cooperation between arms, with his cavalry playing a major role.
 The victories earned him military fame and acknowledgement throughout Europe.
 Despite these successes, the House of Orange did not attain great respect among European royalty, as the Stadtholdership was not inheritable.

 The training of his army was especially important to early modern warfare and the Military Revolution of 1560–1650.
 Previous generals had made use of drill and exercise in order to instill discipline or to keep the men physically fit, but for Maurice, they "were the fundamental postulates of tactics."